Menthosa, South Ridge and Traverse

 Rushad Nanavatty, Alex Marine, and I (all from the USA) had come to India to climb an objective in Ladakh, within the state of Jammu and Kashmir.
 The day we landed in Delhi, the Indian government scrapped the state’s special constitutional status, imposed a lockdown, and revoked our climbing permit.
 We were directed to find a new objective in another state.
 On the strength of a photograph of its impressive southeast pillar, a location near the outer limit of the monsoon, and a bedrock map that suggested the presence of granite along a large fault, we picked Menthosa (6,443m) in Himachal Pradesh.

 Menthosa is downstream of the well-known granite walls of the Miyar Valley, which have received sustained attention from climbers for over 25 years.
-It was first climbed in 1970 via the east ridge, by a British military team, and is regularly guided via a variation of the first-ascent route.
+It was first climbed in 1970 via the east-northeast ridge, by a British military team, and is regularly guided via a variation of the first-ascent route.
 Our base camp (4,470m) was in an alluvial side valley full of pink stalks of fleeceflower and mats of rock jasmine, blue forget-me-nots, and occasional spiny blue and violet poppies.

 Upon arriving, we faced a week of unusually heavy monsoon storms that deposited a meter of wet snow on the upper mountain and snapped the poles of our cook tent.
 The Indian meteorology agency reported that, at lower elevations, this storm caused the highest recorded rainfall (36cm in one location) for a 24-hour period in the state of Himachal Pradesh.
 Landslides and floods killed scores of people and washed out hundreds of roads.
 Dorje, our cook, who comes from a long line of local farmers, spoke of how a changing climate had made Lahaul’s summer weather increasingly wet and unpredictable.
 Throughout our expedition, snow stability and rockfall associated with snowmelt remained our biggest concerns.